arturbeg/fractal_flutter/README.md

 This repository contains the code that powers Fractal's IOS and Android front-end interfaces.
 It is written using the Flutter Framework by Google https://flutter.dev/.

+The current version of Fractal imports hot submissions from the r/worldnews subreddit and converts them into native Fractal chats where users can engage in discussions in a more interactive environment by just messaging each other.

+Each message in a Fractal chat can be turned into a subchat of the parent chat it was initially created in.
+This feature of branching chats into more focused subchats aims to encourage the users to discuss niche topics of common interest in real time in an engaged manner.

+By double-tapping or long-pressing a message anyone can "zoom" into the message and navigate to the subchat that is centred around the specific message of the "parent" chat (https://appadvice.com/game/app/fractal/1459580178).

 ## Project Structure